Learn something new every day

 A corn snake is a non-poisonous snake native to North America.
 It may be called a corn snake because its underside has a checked pattern that resembles corn kernels.
 These snakes are most plentiful in the southeastern part of the United States.
 They can often be found in the woods, where they hunt rodents, their choice of prey.
 They are also known to eat birds and bats.

 The corn snake has two accepted scientific names.
 One is elaphe guttatus.
 Gutta is the Latin word for spotted and refers to the patterns on the snake's back, and elaphe is a Greek word for a spotted dear.
 The other scientific name is pantherophis guttatus.
 It is also commonly known as a red rat snake, pine snake and mouse snake, among other names.

-A pet corn snake can live for more than 20 years.
+A pet snake can live for more than 20 years.
 Its life in the wild is considerably shorter.
 They may be eaten by hawks or eagles, foxes and coyotes.
-A corn snake kills its prey by coiling its body around its victim to suffocate it.
+This snake kills its prey by coiling its body around its victim to suffocate it.
 Then it will swallow it whole, usually head first.

 My grandparents lived in Georgia and my sister and I used to go visit them every summer.
 They lived out in the country on a pretty big heavily wooded piece of land.